 - Investment manager: Our experts select and monitor investment options, report performance, and conduct on-site or online employee meetings.

 - Recordkeeper: We maintain participant records, prepare forms and IRS documents, process benefit payments and other participant-initiated requests, provide reporting to the plan’s sponsor, and provide daily valuation of plan assets.
-Both employers and their employees have the ability to speak to their local Hills Bank employee benefit professional in person, through video conferencing, or over the phone to get assured answers to their questions in a timely manner.
+Both employers and their employees have the ability to speak to their local Hills Bank retirement plan services professional in person, through video conferencing, or over the phone to get assured answers to their questions in a timely manner.

 2. You’re being charged fees for unreasonable or unclear reasons